fathulfahmy/not-another-modpack/README.md

 ## What is Not Another Modpack?
 Minecraft is a beloved game that has been enjoyed by millions of players around the world.
 Modpacks are collections of mods that can be added to Minecraft to change the game in a variety of ways.

 Not Another Modpack is a modpack that is designed to improve the Minecraft experience in a number of ways.
-The modpack includes a variety of mods that make Minecraft more fun, visually appealing and more immersive gameplay.
+The modpack includes a variety of mods that make Minecraft more fun, visually appealing and more immersive.

 Features: